xiix0/scam/README.md

-Generosity and perfection are your everlasting goals.
+Exercise caution in your daily affairs.